asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Glance Test

 By following these steps to make tests obvious, they pass what I call "the glance test."
 I can glance at a test and in a minute understand what is being tested, why it's being tested, its collaborators, and how it should react under the documented test conditions.
-Since code is read many more times than it is written unit tests (the same as production code) must pass this glance test.
+Since code is read many more times than it is written unit tests (same as the code they test) must pass this glance test.

 ### Simple

 **Simple** tests also tend to be small and obvious tests.
-So you can see that these attribute categories are related to each other.
-Optimizing for one often optimizes for the others.
+These attribute categories are related to each other, so optimizing for one often optimizes for the others.

 #### Use Test Framework Extras with Care

 xUnit test frameworks come with a lot of extras.
 In some cases they can help make tests more expressive and reduce duplication.
 However, more often than not they are a workaround for a design issue and add complexity to the test.
 Often these "extras" negatively effect the ability to scan the test quickly, failing the Glance Test.
-For micro tests I avoid setup at the test fixture level and other xUnit extras like MSTest's ability to test private methods or many of NUnit's custom test attributes.
+For micro tests I avoid setup at the test fixture level and xUnit extras like MSTest's ability to test private methods or many of NUnit's custom test attributes.

  #### Contain no Branches or Control Flow Logic